raspberrypi/usbboot/Readme.md

 Since `RPIBOOT` is a generic firmware loading interface, it is possible to load other versions of the firmware by passing the `-d` flag to specify the directory where the firmware should be loaded from.
-E.g. The firmware in the [msd](msd/README.md) can be replaced with newer/older versions.
+For example, the firmware in the [msd](msd/README.md) directory can be replaced with newer or older versions.

-From Raspberry Pi 4 onwards the MSD VPU firmware has been replaced with the Linux based mass storage gadget.
+From Raspberry Pi 4 onwards, the MSD VPU firmware has been replaced with the Linux-based mass storage gadget.

 For more information run `rpiboot -h`.

 ## Building

-Once compiled, rpiboot can either be run locally from the source directory by specifying the directory of the boot image e.g. `sudo ./rpiboot -d mass-storage-gadget`.
+Once compiled, `rpiboot` can either be run locally from the source directory by specifying the directory of the boot image e.g. `sudo ./rpiboot -d mass-storage-gadget`.
-If no arguments are specified rpiboot will attempt to boot the mass-storage-gadget from `INSTALL_PREFIX/share/mass-storage-gadget64`.
+If no arguments are specified, `rpiboot` will attempt to boot the mass-storage-gadget from `INSTALL_PREFIX/share/mass-storage-gadget64`.

-The Raspberry Pi OS APT package sets `INSTALL_PREFIX` to `/usr`
+The Raspberry Pi OS APT package sets `INSTALL_PREFIX` to `/usr`.

 ### Linux / Cygwin / WSL
 Clone this repository on your Pi or other Linux machine.
 Make sure that the system date is set correctly, otherwise Git may produce an error.

 * This git repository uses symlinks.
-For Windows builds clone the repository under Cygwin and make sure symlinks are enabled. `git config --get core.symlinks` should return true.
+For Windows builds, clone the repository under Cygwin and make sure symlinks are enabled. `git config --get core.symlinks` should return true.
 You can enable symlinks by passing `-c core.symlinks=true` to the "clone" command or enable them globally with `git config --global core.symlinks true`.
-* On Windows make sure you have run the rpiboot driver installer once, see `usbboot\win32\rpiboot_setup`
+* On Windows, make sure you have run the `rpiboot` driver installer once; see `usbboot\win32\rpiboot_setup`.
 * Instead of duplicating the EEPROM binaries and tools the rpi-eeprom repository is included as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules)